-For information on the securities authorized for issuance under ETE's equity compensation plans, see Item 12.
+For information on the securities authorized for issuance under ETE's equity compensation plans, see "Item 12.
+Security Ownership of Certain Beneficial Owners and Management and Related Unitholder Matters."

 ITEM 6.
 SELECTED FINANCIAL DATA

 The selected historical financial data should be read in conjunction with "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and the historical consolidated financial statements and accompanying notes thereto included elsewhere in this report.
 The amounts in the table below, except per unit data, are in millions.